Key Takeaways

 Shoulder Pain

-Best: Back, or on the non-painful side
+Best: Back, or side sleeping on the pain-free shoulder

 Hip Pain